 The plexiglass pane can be seen in TNG: "The Pegasus" with an unusual green lighting.

 The wall emblem that appears in TNG: "Data's Day" resembles the above variant 01.
 The larger variant 02 was probably deemed necessary because a larger bridge set was built for the episode.
 We can see that the arrangement of green (left) and blue (right) and of the letters ("E" on the left) is the same, and that this variant too appears on a backlit panel with a vertical stripe pattern.
 But some details are different.
 The whole bird-of-prey now has a colored border in green on the blue side and vice versa, instead of only parts of the wings.
 The green/blue border includes the lower portion of the triangle, whereas the upper part with the letters is pink now.
 One more difference is that the two planets don't appear as distinct spheres any more; they have grown in size to fill out the whole space between the bird's claws.
 Variant 02 reappears in "Redemption II".

-A monochrome TNG-style emblem also shows up at Paradise City in "Star Trek: The Final Frontier" (set in 2286) beside the Klingon and the Federation emblems.
-Including the new logo in the movie was the obvious choice, as it had just been established for the Romulans on TNG, albeit 80 years later in the timeline.
+Monochrome TNG-style emblems also show up twice in "Star Trek: The Final Frontier" (set in 2286).
+The first one can be seen on Caithlin Dar's mask.
+The second one can be spotted on a sign in Paradise City, beside the Klingon and the Federation emblems.
+Including the then new logo in the movie was the obvious choice, as it had just been established for the Romulans on TNG, albeit 80 years later in the timeline.

 All-turquoise Romulan emblems can be seen in various episodes, always as spray-on logos or stickers such as in TNG: "Future Imperfect", "The Mind's Eye", "Redemption II", "Unification II", "The Next Phase", "Face of the Enemy", "Birthright II" and "Timescape".